• Proposed

 Geographic range

 Cantharellus defibulatus was originally described from southern Democratic Republic of Congo (Heinemann 1966).
 Further records of this species do come from this part of the country as well as from National Parc Fazao-Malfakassa, Togo (see De Kesel et al. 2016), and it is consumed in Burundi (Degreef et al. 2016).
-There are also records held in GBIF from Zambia, Gabon and Madagascar.
-However, the records from Madagascar represent a separate species (C. sebosus), and this is a species of woodland, as opposed to rain forest (Buyck et al. 2013), and so with the Gabon record coming from gallery forest (Botanicalcollections.be 2021), this brings into question this record too.
+There are also records held in GBIF.org (2021) from Zambia, Gabon and Madagascar.
+However, the records from Madagascar represent a separate species (C. sebosus), and this is a species of woodland, as opposed to rainforest (Buyck et al. 2013), and so with the Gabon record coming from gallery forest (Botanicalcollections.be 2021), this brings into question this record too.
 However, with records from both southern-Central Africa and West Africa, it is likely to have a very large range.

 Population and Trends